Mountlex/glap/README.md

 pip install glap
 ```

-Before you can use `glap`, you have to setup your configuration file located at `~/.config/glap/glap.toml` (if such a file cannot be found, it will also search for a local `glap.toml` file).
-It contains the following information.
+Before you can use `glap`, you have to setup a configuration file named `glap.toml`. `glap` searches the file at the following locations (in this order):

+1. `./glap.toml`
+2. `~/.config/glap/glap.toml` (default location for configuration files on your OS; here for Linux)

+It contains the following information:

 * Remotes with corresponding `url`s and access-tokens: